 You might be thinking: my brand doesn’t hang out with celebrities, how is this useful to me?

 The key, you see, is in the mentions.
-Brands should mention their friends, influencers, and customers in posts.
+Brands should mention their friends, influencers, people they admire, and customers in posts.
 Tag people to show a little love and increase the potential reach of your content.
 After all, if you mention them, maybe they’ll mention (or even Regram) you!

 10. They get that it’s all about the fans